arhantalwar/JIT_CUP/README.md

 To participate you must follow the flow.

-1) Make a git repo
+1. Make a git repo
-2) Have the following folder structure
+2. Have the following folder structure
-3) Submit the repo URL to participate
+3. Submit the repo URL to participate

 ### Folder Structure

 ```
 |──INFO (MANDATORY)
+|──README.md (optional)
 |──main.c (Naming it main is MANDATORY)
 |──folder1/ (Example, You can have helper things)
 |  |──helper.c